 On a more practical note, it causes a “tent pole” effect when you try to put a car cover on, and could possible break if the cover is pulled hard.

 Happily there is an easy fix for this.
 You can get an after-market shark-fin antenna for your Fusion!
 This is on my “to do” list.
 People tell me it’s easy to install and works well.
 Be sure to order the correct color.

 10. Snow Chains Not Allowed

-Ford does not approve of using snow chains on the Ford Fusion.
+Ford does not approve of using snow chains on the Ford Fusion which I think is ludicrous.
 When I asked the Ford salesman, “how am I supposed to go skiing?”, his reply was, “rent a car”.
-I’ve actually only had to use chains once before in my life, but this is a bit annoying.
+So, if you’re planning to go skiing with your Fusion, you might want to look elsewhere.